-We derive greater than 50% of our revenues from customers outside the United States.
+The Company derives approximately 50% of its revenues from customers outside the United States.
 This business is, for the most part, transacted through international subsidiaries and generally in the currency of the end user customers.
-This circumstance exposes us to risks associated with changes in foreign currency that can impact revenues, net income (loss) and cash flow.
-We enter into foreign currency forward-exchange contracts to hedge the foreign exchange exposure of certain forecasted receivables, payables and cash balances of our foreign subsidiaries.
+This circumstance exposes the Company to risks associated with changes in foreign currency that can impact revenues, net income (loss) and cash flow.
+The Company enters into foreign currency forward-exchange contracts to hedge the foreign exchange exposure of certain forecasted receivables, payables and cash balances of its foreign subsidiaries.
 Gains and losses associated with currency rate changes on the contracts are recorded in results of operations, offsetting gains and losses on the related assets and liabilities.
 The success of the hedging program depends on forecasts of transaction activity in the various currencies.
-To the extent that these forecasts are over- or understated during the periods of currency volatility, we could experience unanticipated currency gains or losses.
+To the extent that these forecasts are over- or understated during the periods of currency volatility, the Company could experience unanticipated currency gains or losses.

-At March 31, 2001, we had \$41.0 million of forward-exchange contracts outstanding, denominated in various European and Asian currencies and the Canadian and Australian dollars, as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
-Net gains of \$1.0 million resulting from forward-exchange contracts were included in the results of operations in the first quarter of 2001, which partially offset net losses on the related asset and liabilities of \$2.1 million.
-A hypothetical 10% change in foreign currency rates would not have a material impact on our results of operations, assuming the above-mentioned forecast of foreign currency exposure is accurate, because the impact on the forward contracts as a result of a 10% change would offset the impact on the asset and liability positions of our foreign subsidiaries.
+At June 30, 2001, the Company had \$38.1 million of forward-exchange contracts outstanding, denominated in various European and Asian currencies and the Canadian and Australian dollars, as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
+Net gains of \$0.3 million resulting from forward-exchange contracts were included in the results of operations in the second quarter of 2001, which offset net losses on the related asset and liabilities of \$0.3 million.
+For the six-month period ended June 30, 2001, net gains of \$1.3 million resulting from forward-exchange contracts were recorded, which partially offset net losses of \$2.4 million on the related asset and liabilities.
+A hypothetical 10% change in foreign currency rates would not have a material impact on the Company's results of operations, assuming the above-mentioned forecast of foreign currency exposure is accurate, because the impact on the forward contracts as a result of a 10% change would offset the impact on the asset and liability positions of the Company's foreign subsidiaries.